Marticvet/Tire-Shop/README.md

 Link for Tire-Shop-server repository: https://github.com/Marticvet/Tire-Shop-server <br />
 Link for Netlify app: https://tiresshop.netlify.app/

+## About the Application

+Tire Shop is a Single Page Application, which is designed to be an online tire shop.
+We're working with the world's top 10 tire manufacturers, providing our clients with a large variety of top quality tires from which they can decide which tire models and manufacturers suits best for their cars and pockets.
+Every single user can register and login in our online shop.
+They can also add items to their shopping carts, which they can buy immediately or at a later point.

+Technologies: JavaScript, ReactJs, HTML5, CSS3, SCSS, MySQL, Express.js

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).